-If there’s one indoor plant that has dominated interiors for the last several years, it’s the humble fiddle-leaf fig. This fashionable ficus has graced magazine covers and high-end spreads with good reason: It is sculptural without being too bushy, and hardy yet pretty with its large violin-shaped leaves.
+If there’s one indoor plant that has dominated interiors for the last several years, it’s the humble fiddle-leaf fig. This fashionable ficus has graced magazine covers and high-end spreads for good reason: It's sculptural without being too bushy, and equally hardy and pretty with its large, violin-shaped leaves.
 What houseplant could possibly compete with that?
 Well, quite a few actually.

 We rounded up the next crop of stylish specimens making their way to an interior near you.
-Unlike the fiddle leaf, all of these plants thrive indoors (in fact many of them are low light indoor plants) and actually enjoy being positioned in a moody corner.
-And we all could do with a little more greenery to brighten our day.
+All of these plants thrive indoors; in fact, many of them actually enjoy being positioned in a moody, low-light corner.

 The bird-of-paradise species (Strelitzia reginae) is commonly mistaken for the banana plant thanks to its large leaves and enormous height.
 This beauty can grow to more than six feet in height, and its banana-like leaves can reach 28 inches in length.
-Its oversize evergreen leaves are one of the reasons it has become such a popular houseplant, and they usually unfold one at a time in a crisscross pattern that resembles a fan shape at the crown.
+Its oversized evergreen leaves are one of the reasons it has become such a popular houseplant, and they usually unfold one at a time in a crisscross pattern that resembles a fan shape at the crown.
 Its most magnificent feature, though, is its bird-like flower of orange and blue.

-Just like most of us, the Monstera also needs a lot of space.
-It likes to be the hero of a room not tucked away in a corner where no one can see, so give her the love she needs.
-Consider adding a support from the base such as a small trellis or a pole to keep it upright as she grows.
+Perhaps one of the trendiest on this list is the Monstera.
+It features a beautiful split-leaf shape and glossy green color.
+When young, the Monstera leaf is intact, but its leaves begin to split as it ages and become Swiss Cheese-like, hence its common nickname, Swiss Cheese plant.
+These plants need a lot of space—they like to be the hero of a room not tucked away in a corner where no one can see, so give yours the love she needs.
+Consider adding base support, such as a small trellis or a pole, to keep it upright as she grows.